denten-books/plain-text/1-chapter.md

 parenthetical.
 For it is not good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-68].

-Like in the notebooks beforehand, in his lectures, Wittgenstein is concerned primarily with symbolic interpretation.
+Like the notebooks beforehand, Wittgenstein structures his lectures around the problem of symbolic interpretation.
 "I am going to talk about the interrelation of mathematical symbols," Wittgenstein begins.
 We imagine that logical laws represent some sort of "fixed" mechanisms "behind" the symbols used to express them.
 "I am speaking against the idea of logical machinery," Wittgenstein says in lecture XX.
 "The idea of logical machinery would suppose that there was something behind our symbols" [@wittgenstein_wittgensteins_1976, 194].
 We imagine logic to be a sort of a "rigid mechanism" that can only turn this way or the other.
 "Any rule can be imagined to be a description of a mechanism---even the rule which says a pawn must not be moved in a certain way," Wittgenstein writes.
 The parts of the mechanism subsequently exist in a causal relationship to one another.
 Pushing this or that lever will *always*